cappuccino/cappuccino.org/source/blog/2014-07-31-cappuccino-cucumber-cucapp.markdown

 Two categories are used in Cucapp to help you to add new things and to tweak Cucapp at your convenience:

 - `CPResponder+CuCapp.j` contains a category of `CPResponder`.
 It adds the method `-(void)setCucappIdentifier:`.
 This `cucappIdentifier` can be used to identify the control with its XPath.
 You need to include this category in your Cappuccino application to use cucappIdentifiers.
-With that, you can use a xpath such as `//CPButton[cucappIdentifier='cucappIdentifier-button-bar-add']`.
+With that, you can use a xpath such as `//CPButton[cucappIdentifier='cucappIdentifier-button-bar-add']` and identify every `CPResponder` as you wish.

 - `Cucumber+Extensions.j` will be loaded (optionally) by Cucapp when launching Cucumber.
 It allows you to add new Cappuccino methods needed for your own tests (for instance a method to check the color of a CPView).
 This file has to be located in `features/support/Cucumber+Extensions.j`.